g0f/PSAppDeployToolkit.Sleep/README.md

 # PSAppDeployToolkit.Sleep

-A PowerShell module that prevents Windows systems from sleeping during software deployments.
+An extension to PSAppDeployToolkit that prevents Windows systems from sleeping during software deployments.
 I created this when we had end-of-life software that required immediate rollout with mandatory reboots - couldn't disrupt production during work hours, so this let users just leave their PC on overnight and wake up to a completed installation.

 ## Installation